 Yes, of course.
 That was easy wasn’t it: Open First.

 Where is the roadmap?

 The development edition, aimed at home users, contains the latest and greatest developments and things are moving fast, but there is no published roadmap.
 If you want features delivered to your schedule then you’re looking for the commercial edition of Collabora Online.
-Having said that – clearly we are currently doing only basic editing (with shared editing), the next focus will be Collaborative editing, and then richer editing – however, that depends on who gets involved.

 Can I re-use your screenshots & content for my blog / article?